Justified Representation in Approval-Based Committee Voting: Justified Representation under Approval-Based Rules

-As we require $w_1\ge w_2\ge\dots$, the only weight vector not captured by Theorem~\ref{thm:wrav-not-jr} is $(1, 0, \dots, 0)$.
-In fact, $(1, 0, \dots, 0)$-\rav satisfies \jr: indeed, this rule is exactly the greedy rule \grav!
-We can extend this result somewhat, by allowing the entries of the weight vector to depend on the number of voters $n$: the argument used to show that \grav satisfies \jr extends to $\vecw$-\rav where the weight vector $\vecw$ satisfies $w_2\le \frac{1}{n}$.
+If we allow the entries of the weight vector to depend on the number of voters $n$, we can obtain another class of rules that provide justified representation: the argument used to show that \grav satisfies \jr extends to $\vecw$-\rav where the weight vector $\vecw$ satisfies $w_1=1$, $w_j\le\frac{1}{n}$ for $j>1$.
 In particular, the rule $(1, \frac{1}{n}, \frac{1}{n^2}, \dots, )$-\rav is somewhat more appealing than \grav: for instance, if $\bigcap_{i\in N}A_i=\{c\}$ and $k>1$, \grav will pick $c$, and then behave arbitrarily, whereas $(1, \frac{1}{n}, \frac{1}{n^2}, \dots, )$-\rav will also pick $c$, but then it will continue to look for candidates approved by as many voters as possible.